Relintai/pandemonium_engine_docs/03_usage/15_scripting/gdscript/04_gdscript_styleguide.md

 # print("This is disabled code")
 ```

-Note:

-   In the script editor, to toggle the selected code commented, press
+Note: In the script editor, to toggle the selected code commented, press
-   :kbd:`Ctrl + K`.
+`Ctrl + K`.
 This feature adds a single # sign at the start
 of the selected lines.

 ### Whitespace